Hot Crypto Wallets:

 What types of hot wallets are there?

-There are three main types of hot wallets: desktop wallets (software installed on a computer), mobile wallets (apps for smartphones), and web wallets (accessed through an internet browser). -
+There are three main types: desktop wallets (software installed on a computer), mobile wallets (apps for smartphones), and web wallets (accessed through an internet browser). -

 How can I make my hot wallet more secure?